austinagii/Ember/README.md

 I'm dedicated to making Ember a useful tool for learning and exploring neural networks.
 Any feedback and / or contributions are invaluable!
  - Have ideas?
 Open a discussion or submit an issue.
  - Want to contribute?
-Just go ahead, there's no contributing guide yet.
+Just create a pull request with a clear description.
  - Stay updated!
 Follow the project to stay up to date.

 # License